Portland–Columbia Pedestrian Bridge: History

 A vehicular bridge had been located at the site of the present bridge since 1869.
 The original structure was a four-span timber bridge with wooden arches which was covered by a wooden shed with a slate roof.
 It was a private toll bridge until 1927.

 As of December 1, 1953, the bridge on the site was closed to vehicular traffic, which was shifted to the new Portland-Columbia Toll Bridge, built one-quarter mile downstream of the old bridge.

 In August 1955, during the remnants of Hurricane Diane, three of the four spans of the timber bridge washed away.
 Hurricane Diane was the wettest hurricane to ever hit the North American continent and caused record flooding throughout the northeastern US, but particularly the Delaware River watershed.

 Starting in 1957, the bridge was reconstructed as a four-span steel girder bridge system with concrete piers.
-New guide rails were added in 1996, and an ADA-compliant access ramp were added to the New Jersey side.
+In 1996, new guide rails were added and an ADA-compliant access ramp was built on the New Jersey side.